 Average Medical School Debt

-The average student borrower who graduated in the class of 2016 racked up $37,172 in loans.
+The average borrower who graduated in the Class of 2018 racked up $28,565 in student loans.
 That’s just the average, mind you.
 Students who attend expensive private colleges can easily rack up more than $75,000 in student debt before setting foot in medical school.

-Other federal program to reduce medical school debt include:
+Other federal programs to reduce medical school debt include:

 - Federal Public Service Loan Forgiveness